 One of the most charming places we’d recommend in Montenegro is the small maritime town of Perast.
 With a population of just 350 people who have on their doorstep 18 churches and 19 palaces alongside the Perast City Museum.
 Perast is known as the ‘town of captains’ and is a romantic haven, lined with fantastic baroque architecture.

 The island of Sicily is overflowing with history and incredible architecture.
-One of the most fascinating cities in the world is the Italian island’s capital city of Palermo.
+One of the most fascinating cities in the world is the Italian island’s capital city of Palermo and a great mediterranean yacht charter destination.
 Abundant with beautiful churches and dilapidated palazzos that span from the ancient and enchanting old city to the elegant and luxurious shopping quarters, Palermo also features Arab-Norman churches and buildings.
 These are totally unique to Europe and are interlaced with trattorias and restaurants championing sensational Sicilian dishes.

 From the ancient Roman city of Milazzo, you can visit the magical and remote Aeolian Islands.
 A volcanic archipelago, each of these seven exquisite islands include – Lipari, Panarea, Vulcano, Stromboli, Salina, Alicudi and Filicudi and feature jagged cliff edges, gorgeous beaches and rich forests.
 A visit here will allow you to follow in the footsteps of the Carthaginians, Greek pirates, Byzantines, Normans, and many more who would have once revelled in the islands’ unspoilt scenery, volcanic activity, and traces of earlier civilizations.
 These welcoming islands open themselves up for diving among sunken pirate shipwrecks, afternoons cycling through charming fishing villages to reclining in geothermal springs after a day exploring local art galleries.
 Meanwhile further south with its crescent-shaped coastline of Trapani and the Egadi islands – a group of five small mountainous islands with extraordinary history and nature.